 Coconut Grove is a stunning upscale neighborhood that runs along the shoreline of Biscayne Bay.
 This Miami suburb is characterized by its gorgeous parks, marina, and abundance of trees.
 Venues in the Grove offer a rustic feel, with authentic Miami style and impeccable design.
 Located in this area are Villa Woodbine and the iconic Vizcaya, which also serves as a wedding venue.
 For the most part, venues in this area are on the moderately priced side.
 I’d go with an outdoor wedding for coconut grove, there’s too much natural beauty to stay inside.

 When most people think of Miami, they think of Miami Beach.
 Miami Beach’s miles of shoreline offer some of the best and most beautiful beachside venues in the entire country.
+I just shot one of my favorite weddings at the Mondrian Hotel which you can see here.
 My time as a Miami wedding photographer has brought me through dozens of different hotels on South Beach.
 Couples can find classic art deco styles as well as ultra-modern luxury all within a few blocks.
 With weddings in this area being so coveted, venues here are some of the most expensive.
 An added plus is that Miami Beach is also an incredible place to honeymoon.
 If you like the idea of being a 30-second walk to the sand, there’s plenty of resorts that fit the bill.

-Coral Gables is an exquisite town located in the heart of Miami.
+Coral Gables is an exquisite town located about 25 minutes southwest of downtown Miami.
 Its distinct feel can be attributed to the towering Oak trees, Spanish architecture, and attentive upkeep.
 Most town mottos are immaterial but ‘the city beautiful’ is perfectly apt for Coral Gables.
 As pretty as it is, most of the venues here are upscale hotels and country clubs.
-If you’re looking into an outdoor wedding, you’d be better suited with Homestead.
+If you’re looking into an outdoor wedding, you’d be better suited to Homestead.
 Still, the Gables offers a multitude of hotels with stunning ballrooms fit to hold hundreds of guests.
 Venues in this area can be moderately priced to expensive.

 If you want an urban feel to your wedding, Brickell might be the place for you.
 With venues showcasing the beautiful city skyline, Brickell weddings often have the quintessential Miami view.
 I never got tired of the high-rises and amazing rooftop views when I lived in Brickell.
 For the luxury of Miami Beach, with less traffic and fewer tourists, I’d look into Brickell.
 The only downsides for Brickell are fewer options for venues and being generally on the more expensive side.
 Another popular and beloved spot near Brickell is the Wynwood Art District, which has venues right in the heart of the famous art-filled walls.